hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **38 - hypodermis &rarr; T-helper 1 cell**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **39 - hypodermis &rarr; cytotoxic T cell**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **40 - hypodermis &rarr; regulatory T cell**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **41 - hypodermis &rarr; eosinophil**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **42 - hypodermis &rarr; Schwann cell**

 This is a very broad term, not specific for hypodermis.
-A compund term would be a good solution, or add a 'has part' axiom.
+A compound term would be a good solution, or add a 'has part' axiom.

 **43 - hypodermis &rarr; perineurial cell**

 This is a very broad term, not specific for hypodermis.
-A compund term would be a good solution, or add a 'has part' axiom.
+A compound term would be a good solution, or add a 'has part' axiom.

 **44 - hypodermis &rarr; smooth muscle cell**